alshedivat/al-folio/_posts/2023-07-03-ScantiquesDay1.md

 #### Sites
     1. Acadia Research Forest
     2. A spruce trail in northern New Brunswick (perfect time to practice french!)
-    3.Drought Exclusion in New Brunswick
+    3. Drought Exclusion in New Brunswick
     4. Commercial Thining in Nipigon, Ontario
     5. Spruce-Pine planting in interio British Columbia